 I remember reading an article a couple of years ago in a British newspaper.
-I can’t remember which one, otherwise I would have looked up the article and linked to it.
-Anyway, the gist of the article was that the Premier League was too expensive, and it followed a group of mates in South London who had decided to follow their local club called Dulwich Hamlet instead because the top league had sold its soul to the devil and they wanted a more affordable, authentic football experience.
+I can’t remember which one.
+Anyway, the gist of the article was that the Premier League was too expensive, and it followed a group of mates in South London who had decided to follow their local club called Dulwich Hamlet instead because they wanted a more affordable, authentic football experience.
 The team were playing in something like the 7th tier of English football.

 One thing which stuck in my mind was that one of the comments was that the season ticket price was much more affordable at £180.
 “Are you SERIOUS?!” was my first thought.
 You can buy a season ticket for the top flight of the Bundesliga, the highest tier of German football, for less than that!
 Now, don’t get me wrong, I’m all for supporting grass roots football, but given the choice of paying the same for a season ticket to watch a bunch of part-timers in a tiny stadium, versus watching my team play against Bayern or Dortmund seems like a no-brainer to me.

 As an example, the current season ticket price for my team, FSV Mainz 05, is €181 for a standing season ticket.
 Seating tickets start at €422, which, fair enough, is not such a bargain but still reasonable.